Living in Omaha

 Bluejays, and a lot more.

 Omaha has plenty of action outside of Bluejay athletics, too.
-Every year, the College World Series plays in downtown’s TD Ameritrade Park, and we’re the home of the U.S. Olympic Swim Trials.
+Every year, the College World Series plays in downtown’s Charles Schwab Field, and we’ve hosted four U.S. Olympic Swim Trials.
 And you can check out future stars watching the Omaha Storm Chasers, the Triple-A affiliate of the Kansas City Royals, and the Omaha Lancers USHL hockey team.